 - Large enterprises: $1 million – $10+ million

 With ERP being the focal point of so many operations, implementation can take time, and thus the cost reflects that (the price of the software itself is just one slice of the implementation pie).

 The article also mentions that other factors affect the cost, including the number of users in your company, your specific industry, and how many locations your company has.

 Even the type of ERP system can change your final price point.

 Here are 3 forms of ERP you’ll come across in today’s age:

 - On-Premise ERP – Software used within the physical office and housed by computers and servers on the local network.
 Both the ownership and support of the software’s functionality are handled in-house.

 - Cloud-Based ERP – Software with a more interactive approach between the software provider and the company.
 It uses a web-based solution to store data on any device that can connect to the internet.

-When choosing ERP software, it’s important to think about how well it will integrate into your current business.
+But when choosing ERP software, it’s essential to think about how well it will integrate into your current business.